-It will be important to talk to your family member about the dangers of STD's, including HIV/AIDS, especially if s/he is likely to be engaged in a sexually intimate relationship with another consenting individual This is a complicated subject, and you will need to use your best judgment as to what information your child can handle.
-By now, you will have an excellent sense on how best to teach your family member about difficult subjects relating to sexuality.
+It will be important to talk to your students about the dangers of STD's, including HIV/AIDS, especially if they are likely to be engaged in sexually intimate relationships with other consenting individuals.
+This is a complicated subject, and you will need to use your best judgment as to what information your students can handle.
+By now, you will have an excellent sense on how best to teach your students about difficult subjects relating to sexuality.
+While much of this information can be covered in groups of students with similar cognitive and maturity levels, some conversations may be best done individually.

-Here are some topics to discuss with your family member, using the role modeling techniques you have practiced throughout this manual.
+Here are some topics to discuss with your students, using the role modeling techniques you have practiced throughout this manual.

 - 1. Safe sex practices, including abstinence - 2.
 Saying no - 3.
 The importance of good hygiene - 4.
 Avoidance of touching other people's blood-contaminated products, such as used tampons or pads, or blood on a public toilet seat - 5.
 Ways to avoid and get away from dangerous situations where sexual abuse may occur - 6.
 The dangers of sharing needles and other drug paraphernalia (implicated in the transmission of HIV/AIDS) - 7.
 Ways to avoid date rape drugs - 8.
 The roles of alcohol and drug use in unwanted and/or unprotected sexual activity - 9.
-Talking with your family member's doctor about whether or not s/he would benefit from receiving the Hepatitis B vaccine.
+You may also want to talk with some of your students' parents to encourage them to speak with the family doctor about whether or not their children might benefit from receiving the Hepatitis B vaccine.

 The next few pages contain information on types of STD's, how they are typically acquired, and the hazards of not being treated.
 Treatments for STD's are getting better all the time.
-It is imperative that, if you see signs that your family member may have an STD, you immediately take him or her to see a doctor for diagnosis and proper treatment!
+It is imperative that, if you see signs that a student may have an STD, you immediately notify his or her parents and encourage them to take him or her to see a doctor for diagnosis and proper treatment!
 Some of these diseases are highly treatable, but if not treated, are highly contagious and may ultimately lead to serious life-long physical impairments and even death.